petedouglas101/SQAGroupAssignment/CodeReviews.md

 Code reviews are methodical assesments of code designed to identify bugs, increase code quality, and help developers learn the source code.
 Code reviews are a critical part of the software development process.
 They are also a key part of the Scrum methodology.
 In Scrum, the team reviews the code written by each team member and then compares the actual code with the code written by the team member.
 This helps the team to improve their code review skills and to improve their productivity.

+Karl E. Wiegers, software engineer and author of many books, stated, " Peer review is one of the most powerful software quality tools available.
+After experiencing the benfits of peer reviews for nearly fifteen years, I would never work in a team that did not perform them".

 ![Code Review Image][def]

 1.	**Create a code review checklist** – a set of rules that all coders follow during this process.
 Stops more bugs in code.
 Provides more effective code reviews.